hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-setup.md

 ![Add Turbo](/assets/images/bootcamp/native/setup-add-turbo.png)

-## Configuring Turbo Native
+## Configuring Hotwire Native

-So far, we have only added Turbo Native to the project, but we're not using it yet.
+So far, we have only added Hotwire Native to the project, but we're not using it yet.
 Let's configure it.

 We're following the official [Quick Start guide](https://native.hotwired.dev/android/getting-started) here.